Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Introduction

 Although studies on electronic states in T*-type cuprates are quite limited, an angle-resolved photoemission spectroscopy (ARPES) measurement can clarify the electronic structure of T*-type superconductors\cite{Ino2004}.
 Different features in the ARPES spectra from those for underdoped La$_{2-x}$Sr$_x$CuO$_4$ (LSCO)~\cite{Lanzara2001} with larger magnitude of pseudogap in SmLa$_{0.85}$Sr$_{0.15}$CuO$_{4}$ suggests a distinct doping evolution of the electric structure between T*- and T-type cuprates.
 Thus, the investigation of doping effects on the magnetic properties is important.
 Regarding the magnetism of T*-type cuprates, the three-dimensional magnetic order in the undoped parent La$_{1.2}$Tb$_{0.8}$CuO$_4$ was observed by muon spin rotation/relaxation ($\mu$SR) measurements in the early stage of research\cite{Lappas94}.
 However, to the best of the authors' knowledge, until our recent $\mu$SR measurement on AS La$_{0.9}$Eu$_{0.9}$Sr$_{0.2}$CuO$_4$, no experimental study on magnetism of carrier-doped T*-type cuprates has been reported.
 Therefore, the magnetism in the SC phase and the doping evolution of spin correlations are still unknown.

-In this paper, we revisited T*-type cuprates and elucidated the magnetic and SC properties with the aim of complementing the lack of basic knowledge for the above relevant issues.
+In this paper, we revisited T*-type cuprates and elucidated the magnetic and SC properties comprehensively for the first time with the aim of complementing the lack of basic knowledge for the above relevant issues.
 Our preliminary $\mu$SR measurement on AS La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (LESCO) with $x$ = 0.20 exhibited the development of magnetism at a low temperature\cite{Fujita2018}.
 Therefore, by extending the $\mu$SR study on LESCO, the effect of hole-doping and oxidation annealing on the inherent magnetism in T*-type cuprate can be clarified.